Salvoxia/immich-folder-album-creator/README.md

 ## Album Name Regex

 As a last step it is possible to run search and replace on Album Names.
-This can be repetitive with the following syntax: `--album-name-post-regex PATTERN [REPLACEMENT] [--album-name-post-regex  PATTERN [REPLACEMENT]]`
+This can be repetitive with the following syntax: `-R PATTERN [REPLACEMENT] [-R PATTERN [REPLACEMENT]]` (equal to `--album-name-post-regex`)
   * PATTERN should be an regex
   * REPLACMENT is optional default ''